adamsilver/fdpb/checkout.md

 This simple progress indicator may well be more than enough and doesn't suffer from many of the challenges and problems of a more verbose, traditional indicator.

-## Smart defaults and one click TODO
+## Smart defaults

-- one click and smart defaults is a benefit, tell the user at the end of guest checkout.
-- default delivery option/method
-- once information is stored (default del and pay) can jump to conf
+Checkboxes and radio buttons allow us to use smart defaults which is exactly what we've done with *delivery options* and specifying that the *billing address is the same as the delivery address*.

+But we can do more than this, particulary for users that are ordering for a second time (and have signed up).
+Remember when I left you on a cliffhanger with the usefulness of the Check Details page?
+Now we're getting to the exciting end of the movie.
+I'm thinking of giving up on the analogies now you'll be glad to know.

+Assuming we have encouraged users to sign up, our system will already have the user's information.
+So we can now speed up checkout massively for most people by sending them all the way to the Check Details page, giving users the chance to review and make amendments (as we've already discussed).
+We've reduced the number of interactions to potentially one.

+That's a friction free checkout experience.

+## Order summary TODO

+- At the bottom of each screen on mobile etc.

 ## Pressing back TODO

 - post redirect get: graham

-## Order summary TODO

-- At the bottom of each screen on mobile etc.

-## Address lookup enhancement TODO

 ## Summary